Edward Worth (bishop)

 He was born in Newmarket, County Cork, the son of James Worth, a clergyman; his grandfather Jasper Worth came to Ireland from Prestbury, Cheshire, where the family had lived for several centuries.
 He entered Trinity College Dublin in 1638 and was awarded a Doctor of Divinity (D.D.).

 Career

 He obtained a small living at Ringrone, near Kinsale, in 1641.
 He was appointed Dean of Cork in 1645, without the sanction of the Bishop of Cork but with the support of the Cathedral chapter, who resisted the Bishop's efforts to install Henry Hall (who eventually became Bishop of Killala and Achonry) in his place.
 During the confusion of the late 1640s and 1650s, his deanery was abolished, but he was compensated with several other livings.
-During the Interregnum, he remained in Cork, where he set up a local association which he hoped might become the model for a national Church.
+During the British Interregnum, he remained in Cork, where he set up a local association which he hoped might become the model for a national Church.